About cycle superhighways

 Definition of a cycle superhighway

 A cycle superhighway is defined both by its location, as well as its physical qualities.
 The highways connects work, study and residential areas.
-Furthermore a cycle superhighway are planned to run near trainstations maing it easy to combine a commute with public transport.
+Furthermore a cycle superhighway is planned to run near train stations making it easy to combine a commute with public transport.

 The routes are marked by road signs as well as orange signage spots in the asphalt making wayfinding easier for commuters – they simply follow the orange C.

-On the existing routes there has been an increase in the number of commuters.
-On the Farumroute where the average commute is 14,7 km, there has been an increase in the number of cyclist by 61 % since the route became a cycle superhighway in 2013 – and an increase of 34 % on the Albertslund-route.
+On the existing routes there has been an increase in the number of commuters – in average a cycle superhighways has caused an increase in the number of cyclists with 23% on weekdays.
+On the Farumroute where the average commute is 14,7 km, there has been an increase in the number of cyclist by 68 % since the route became a cycle superhighway in 2013.

 Initiatives at the cycle superhighways